 Two favorite sounds for use in layered combination are Piano and Pads.
-In combination like Piano and Strings, Guitar and Strings, and Voices and Pads, they provide rich layered sounds.
+Other combinations such as Piano and Strings, Guitar and Strings, and Voices and Pads provide rich layered sounds.

-2. While holding the Grand Piano button, press the Pads button twice.
-This layers the Grand Piano with Pads, and lowers the volume of the latter slightly.

-3. Release both buttons and play some notes or chords to hear both sounds.
+- 1. Press and Hold the Grand Piano button, making sure Variation is OFF. - 2.
+While holding the Grand Piano button, press the Pads button twice.
+This layers the Grand Piano with Pads, and lowers the volume of the latter slightly. - 3.
+Release both buttons and play some notes or chords to hear both sounds.